hayd/pep8radius/README.md

   --experimental        enable experimental fixes --exclude globs       exclude file/directory names that match these comma-
                         separated globs
+  --list-fixes          list codes for fixes and exit; used by --ignore and
+                        --select
-  --list-fixes          list codes for fixes; used by --ignore and --select --ignore errors       do not fix these errors/warnings (default: E24) --select errors       fix only these errors/warnings (e.g. E4,W) --max-line-length n   set maximum allowed line length (default: 79) --indent-size n       number of spaces per indent level (default 4) --no-blank            do not add blank line after description; used by
+  --ignore errors       do not fix these errors/warnings (default: E24) --select errors       fix only these errors/warnings (e.g. E4,W) --max-line-length n   set maximum allowed line length (default: 79) --indent-size n       number of spaces per indent level (default 4)

+docformatter:
+  Fix docstrings for PEP257.

-                        docformatter
+  -f, --docformatter    Use docformatter
-  --pre-summary-newline
+  --no-blank            Do not add blank line after description --pre-summary-newline
-                        add a newline before the summary of a multi-line docstring; used by docformatter --force-wrap          force descriptions to be wrapped even if it may result in a mess; used by docformatter
+                        add a newline before the summary of a multi-line docstring
+  --force-wrap          force descriptions to be wrapped even if it may result
+                        in a mess

+Run before you commit, against a previous commit or branch before merging.
 ```

 *For more information about these options see [autopep8](https://pypi.python.org/pypi/autopep8).*